 Haywood Community College is fully committed to providing a learning and work environment that is free from prohibited discrimination.
-The College does not practice or condone discrimination based on race, color, national origin, religion, sex, gender, gender identity or expression, pregnancy, disability, genetic information, age, political affiliation or veterans' status in the administration or in any of its academic programs and employment practices.
+The College does not practice or condone discrimination based on race, color, national origin, religion, sex, gender, gender identity or expression, pregnancy, disability, genetic information, age, political affiliation or veterans' status in the administration or in any of its education programs and activities and employment practices.